sepehrsardooeinasab/Face-Boundry-and-Facial-Landmark-Detection/README.md

 ## Notebooks details
 ### First notebook
-In [First notebook](./part1_face_boundary_detection.ipynb), A vgg16 model with imagenet weights and only two trainable layers was trained.
-This model gets resized images of areas that selective search algorithm picks, then classifies those resized parts into non-face and face categories.
+In [First notebook](./part1_face_boundary_detection.ipynb), A VGG16 model with Imagenet weights and only two trainable layers was trained.
+This model gets resized images of areas that selective search algorithm picks, then classifies those resized parts into non-face and face classes.
 Also in this notebook the model was trained by a custom fit function.

 <p float="center">
     <img src="Images/2.png" width="42%">